Best & Worst Honda Accord Years

 The 6th Generation Honda Accord, spanning from 1998 to 2002, signaled a move towards more luxurious features and a stronger emphasis on refinement and elegance.

-This generation included new innovations like the introduction of a V6 engine option and the implementation of a ULEV (Ultra Low Emissions Vehicle) rating for some models.
+This generation included new improvements like the introduction of a V6 engine option and the implementation of a ULEV (Ultra Low Emissions Vehicle) rating for some models.

-This generation also experienced several recalls, notably in the later years, which have impacted its reputation for reliability.
+This generation also experienced several recalls, notably in the subsequent years, which have affected its reputation for reliability.

 The Best Years: 1998